mufernando/gvcf2bed/README.md

 ### 0.3

-Use `cyvcf2` by default in tool.
+* Use `cyvcf2` by default in tool.
 This results in a speed-up of approximately 8-10x.
 Exisitng API has not changed, and will still work with `pyvcf`.
+* Add separate filter for non-variants, as GQ scores may have a different distribution on non-variant records than on variant records.

 ## Usage